01 of 24

 23 of 24

 These coins represent an assortment of fake coins that have been processed after striking to make them look circulated or dug from the ground.
 The Chinese are experts at the art of processing newly minted items to make them look old, and these coins are a typical example of this time-honored Chinese art.Continue to 24 of 24 below.

 24 of 24

 Fake Chinese Slabs

-This photo, provided to me by the Chinese coin counterfeiting ring, shows coins that have been put in slabs, or coin holders that have a grade on them.
-It's kind of amusing to see notations like "AU 55 Details - Cleaned," as if the coin is a genuine About Uncirculated 55-graded coin that has been damaged by cleaning, rather than the outright fake that it is!
-Unfortunately, such dissembling really fools people because I have argued many times with people who refuse to believe that counterfeiters would go to the trouble to make a fake coin and then degrade its value by damaging it.
+This photo shows coins that have been put in slabs or coin holders that have a grade on them.
+It's kind of amusing to see notations such as "AU 55 Details - Cleaned," as if the coin is genuine About Uncirculated 55-graded coin that has been damaged by cleaning rather than the outright fake that it is.
+Unfortunately, such dissembling fools people because some people refuse to believe that counterfeiters would go to the trouble to make a fake coin and then degrade its value by damaging it.
 The counterfeiters know that the damage makes the coins more acceptable to many people because it allays suspicion about the authenticity of the coin in these people's minds.

-The fake slabs on this page are not the PCGS or NGC type that has been in the news recently, but there is no doubt at all that the coins this operation is making are being placed into the fake grading service holders of these companies.
+These fake slabs are not the PCGS or NGC types that have been in the news recently, but there is no doubt at all that the coins this operation is making are being placed into the fake grading service holders of these companies.